Animal (2023 Indian film): Critical response

-Animal received mixed reviews from critics and audiences.
+Animal received mixed reviews from critics.
+Metacritic, which uses a weighted average, assigned the film a score of 33 out of 100, based on 4 critics, indicating "generally unfavorable" reviews.

 Awarding the film 4.5/5 stars, Bollywood Hungama praised "Ranbir Kapoor’s outstanding performance, clap-worthy massy scenes, and interval block."
 Sukanya Verma of Rediff gave 4/5 stars and wrote "Animal is relentless as a euphoric medley of feral rage and dance of the dysfunctional.
 The twists go on well until end credits as more blood is splattered our way."
 Ganesh Aaglave of Firstpost gave 3.5/5 stars and wrote, "Animal is an adrenaline experience which will have polarising views but you can't deny its entertaining quotient, breathtaking performances and storytelling."
 Puja Awasthi of The Week gave 3.5/5 stars and wrote "Animal for all its blood and gore, is the story of a son’s aching desire for his father’s approval.
 Why even its ballads are less romantic, more revenge.
-And its female characters for all their luminosity, are just props".
+And its female characters for all their luminosity, are just props."

 Monika Rawal Kukreja of Hindustan Times found it "an absolute massy, entertaining and extremely violent thriller which doesn't believe in conforming to the norms", while adding that the extreme violence might be off-putting for some.
 Titas Chowdhury of News18 gave 3.5/5 stars, labelled it "dark, loud and garish but also unapologetic", and thought that Ranbir Kapoor "breathes life into this undesirable character with a lot of charisma and swag".
 Abhimanyu Mathur of DNA India rated the film 3.5/5 and opined, "Animal takes everything that was problematic and increases it several notches.
 It is downright the most violent Hindi film I have seen, and also one of the most inherently toxic.
-The amazing part is that it is still very well made and entertaining, enhanced further by yet another great performance from Kapoor".
+The amazing part is that it is still very well made and entertaining, enhanced further by yet another great performance from Kapoor."